captbaritone/webamp/README.md

 - [Spotiamp](http://spotiamp.com/) The folks at Spotify reimplemented Winamp as a frontend for Spotify.
 Not in a browser, and only runs on Windows.

+## Thanks

+- Research and feature prototyping: @PAEz

+Thank you to [Justin Frankel](http://www.1014.org/) and everyone at Nullsoft for Winamp which inspired so many of us.